ome/bio-formats-documentation/sphinx/developers/dotnet-dev.rst

 Bioformats.NET6
 ---------------

 The `Bioformats.NET6 <https://github.com/BiologyTools/BioFormatsNET6>`_ project provides Bio-Formats libraries converted to DLL, built with IKVM 8.7.1 Maven SDK for .NET6.
-To install add the below to your project file.:
+To install add the below to your project file.
+Note that due to formatting the release version has extra whitespace surrounding it that can be removed :

 .. parsed-literal::